quicwg/wg-materials/ietf106/minutes.md

-# QUIC WG - Padang - 10:00 - 12:00 Tuesday 19 November
+# QUIC Working Group Minutes - IETF106 Singapore

+## Tuesday 19 November

 Scribes: Brian Trammell and Tommy Pauly

-# Agenda Bash

-Martin Thomson: QUIC Version Negotiation needs fifteen minutes ahead of datagrams and load balancers
-Mark: OK

-# Hackathon / Interop Report
+### Hackathon / Interop Report

 Martin Duke: 7 clients, 11 servers.
 Worse than usual, attendance not great and -24 dropped recently enough that 3-4 teams not ready to go.
 Pretty successful.
 Basic protocol functionality in good shape.
 Some implementations doing mobility stuff, some implementations doing push, we'd like to see more.